 The scientists set out to quantify the association of depressed mood and anxiety with COVID-19.
 They also wanted to identify any factors that have links to these changes in mood.

 They explain how “it is reasonably hypothesized that mental health disorders will be a major challenge in survivors of COVID-19,” and, therefore, it is important to identify “associated factors that may modulate that burden.”
-Their findings appear in the journal The Laryngoscope.
+Their findings appear in the journal

 To investigate, the researchers took data from an earlier study that focused on olfactory disturbances in people with COVID-19.
 In all, they had data for 114 people who had received diagnoses of COVID-19.